scottdaniel/MTG-Arena-Tool/TROUBLESHOOTING.md

 ### "No log file found" error or "Output log contains no user data"

 Close MTG Arena and MTG Arena tool, then start MTG Arena.
 Once MTG Arena is loaded run MTG Arena Tool again.
+If that does not work, go to `%APPDATA%/mtg-arena-tool/` and delete `settings.json`.

 ### Screen does not respond to mouse events (overlay covers)